5 Ways to Round a Formula with SUM Function in Excel

 Here the result is $774.1000 which has only one digit after the decimal.

-Applying the ROUNDDOWN Function to Round the Result of a Formula Having the SUM Function in Excel
+Round Result of Formula Having SUM Function in Excel with ROUNDDOWN Function

-The ROUNDDOWN function in Excel is used to round a number down to the specified number of decimal places.
+The ROUNDDOWN function in Excel rounds a number down to the specified number of decimal places.

 Syntax